-The 28 Degrees MasterCard doesn’t have a linked loyalty or frequent flyer program, but is still relevant for travellers and overseas spenders thanks to some unique features.
+The 28 Degrees Global Platinum Mastercard doesn’t have a linked loyalty or frequent flyer program but is still relevant for travellers and overseas spenders thanks to some unique features.

-With no annual fee, a recently adfree global wi-fi access and some platinum perks such as Concierge services, it is useful for frequent overseas jetsetters or those who make plenty of online purchases with overseas retailers.
+With no annual fee, recently-added global wifi access and some platinum perks, it is useful for frequent overseas jetsetters and those who make plenty of online purchases with overseas retailers.

-What are the benefits of the 28 Degrees MasterCard?
+What are the benefits of the 28 Degrees Global Platinum Mastercard?

 - No annual fee